-The Amazon Associates Program is a great place to get started with its wide selection of products and high conversion rates.
+The Amazon Associates Program is a great place to start, with its wide selection of products and high conversion rates.
 Recurring commission programs are great options since you only have to make the sale once and get paid regularly.
-Finally, high commission programs pay well even if you only make one sale.
+Finally, high-commission programs pay well even if you only make one sale.

-Now that you have an idea of the types of affiliate programs that can earn you some great income in the rest of this article I’m going to go more in-depth with these affiliate programs giving your the pros and cons along with some examples of programs I promote.
+Now that you have an idea of the types of affiliate programs that can earn you some high income in the rest of this article, I’m going to go more in-depth with these affiliate programs giving your the pros and cons along with some examples of programs I promote.

 Amazon Associates Program